voteagora/near-merkle-claim/README.md

 A JSON configuration needs to be provided to initialize the contract using the `new()` method.
 These values cannot be changed at a later time once the contract is deployed.
 Furthermore, it is important that the owner / or some party funds the contract with the appropiate balance to allow users to withdraw.

-`owner_account_id: AccountId` - This user can withdraw the total amount of funds once the claim period ends.
+`owner_account_id: AccountId` - This user can withdraw remaining funds once the the claim period ends.
 `min_storage_deposit: NearToken` - When initializing the contract ensure to deposit NEAR that exceeds this value, it is used for storage.

 ### Creating a Campaign

-Once the trie has been generated the merkle root must be published along with a claim end timestamp:
+Once the trie has been generated the Merkle root must be published along with a claim end timestamp:

 ```
 {"merkle_root": [...], "claim_end": "1789228321000000000"}